nihal2016/emsapp/README.md

     > $ mkdir EMSapp
     > $ cd EMSapp

--Use the npm init command to create a package.json file for your application.
+- Use the npm init command to create a package.json file for your application.
     > $ npm init

 - Change the current working directory to the location where you want the cloned directory.